 Information We Collect

-When you visit our websites or otherwise interact with Syneos Health, we may collect the following information about you.
-We may also collect information about you from our customers or from third parties:
+When you visit our websites or otherwise interact with Syneos Health (such as when you register for conferences, download content from us, answer surveys), we may collect the following information about you.
+We may also collect information about you in the ordinary course of business in the context of an existing business relationship, from our customers or from third parties:

 - Contact details, such as name, social media handle, job title and employer, email address, mailing address, phone number, and emergency contact information.